 The patient must show that they were harmed in such a way as death, disfigurement, deformity, physical loss of function, impairment to bodily or mental function, loss of earning capacity, or reduced chance of recovery.

-The injured patient must prove that the harm they are complaining of was directly caused by the healthcare provider’s failure to meet the applicable standard of care.
+The injured person must prove that the harm was directly caused by the healthcare provider’s failure to meet the applicable standard of care.

 Despite the fairly simple language used to define medical malpractice, there has been a great deal of court cases surrounding topics such as the following:

-If you or a loved one have been injured by medical malpractice, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured by medical malpractice, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.